lenkiefer/lenkiefer.github.com/_posts/2016-08-15-trends-in-credit-part-2.md

 I had made that point in my post, but the pictures caught the attention of many who didn't read the post or catch the point.
 The image of exploding student debt resonated with experience.
 Especially when animated in a gif.

-But let me  post a few additional graphs using the same data that seem to make different points.
+But let me post another graph using the same data that seems to make a different point.